adrische/quant-jobs-zurich/README.md

 **News**

+* 200 stars 🤩 Thank you!

 * I sometimes review CVs, please don't hesitate to reach out.
 I got [positive feedback](CV-review-feedback.txt).
 Or you can [generate or review CVs automatically](https://github.com/adrische/write-ups/blob/main/How%20to%20write%20a%20CV%20in%20the%20age%20of%20AI.md).

-* If you found the information on this site helpful, consider supporting its development with a [donation](https://buy.stripe.com/bIY29j6DO9VC1gY7ss).
-Thank you for your support!

 * _For companies:_ Do you want to link to your vacancy on this page?
 Please reach out to adrianscheerer@gmail.com.
 This page has a targeted audience and appears as one of the top results on Google for keywords related to "quant" and "Zurich"/"Switzerland".
 It has ~150 unique visitors and ~300 total views over a two week span.